Onrust Island: State Naval Base

+After the dissolution of the Dutch East India Company in 1799, the Batavian Republic took over the management of the Dutch East Indies.
+In 1800, a Royal Navy squadron under Captain Henry Lidgbird Ball, consisting of HMS Daedalus, HMS Sybille, HMS Centurion and HMS Braave, entered the area.
+Ball's squadron seized five Dutch armed vessels, destroyed 22 other vessels and destroyed all the facilities on Onrust Island before withdrawing.
+After the British departed, the Dutch rebuilt the facilities on Onrust Island, completing the work in 1806.
+However, a second British attack in the same year led by Admiral Edward Pellew again destroyed the facilities on the island.
+When the British occupied Batavia in 1811, they repaired the facilities on Onrust Island prior to handing over the Dutch East Indies to the Netherlands in 1816.

-After the demise of the Dutch East India Company the Batavian Republic took over authority.
-In 1800 a British squadron under commander Ball destroyed all buildings on the island.
-In 1816 the Kingdom of the Netherlands took of Onrust.
-From 1823-1825 Governor-General Godert van der Capellen established a naval base at Onrust.
-In 1841 the construction of a graving dock started.
+From 1823 to 1825, Governor-General Godert van der Capellen established a naval base at Onrust.
+In 1841, the construction of a graving dock started.
 The attempt lasted till 1844, when so many lives had been lost to malaria that the attempt was stopped.

-On 19 June 1845 Rear Admiral Engelbertus Batavus van den Bosch, the new commander of the navy in the East Indies arrived at Batavia.
+On 19 June 1845, Rear-Admiral Engelbertus Batavus van den Bosch, the new commander of the navy in the East Indies arrived at Batavia.
 One of the first things Van den Bosch did was to perform a thorough investigation of the maritime bases and establishments.
 The conclusions were not good.
 Urgent improvements were required because many ships had to be repaired for the upcoming Dutch intervention in northern Bali (1846).
-Governor-General Jan Jacob Rochussen (1845-1851) was initially strongly opposed to plans to develop Onrust as a naval station because it would make the island a site of great strategic value.
-Only when the defense policy had changed, Onrust was further developed.
+Governor-General Jan Jacob Rochussen (1845–1851) was initially strongly opposed to plans to develop Onrust as a naval station because it would make the island a site of great strategic value.
+Only after the defense policy had changed was Onrust developed further.

-By 1847 work on the graving dock had been restarted.
+By 1847, work on the graving dock had been restarted.
 Van den Bosch also secured funds to repair the careening facility and the slipway that could be used to pull ships out of the water.
 A stone house was built for the officers of ships that were repaired, as well as a new barracks building for the garrison.
-Furthermore a medical center was built, and the housing for the forced laborers was improved.
+Furthermore, a medical center was built, and the housing for the forced laborers was improved.
 A new shear legs was made, the optical telegraph was repaired and the barracks for sailors was improved.
 Except for the graving dock all this was complete before Van den Bosch left the East Indies in April 1848.